mclemente/about-face/readme.md

 #### How do I keep certain tokens from spinning?

 -   You can lock tokens by either double-clicking and selecting the token icon from the hud or accessing from the character sheet.
 The option you're looking for is "Lock Rotation" under the "Position" tab.
+If you want this on a global level, change the `Flip or Rotate the token` setting to "Lock Rotation" and every token's rotation will be locked.

 ## Credit